lefebsy/vskubi-lite/README.md

 ## Theia IDE

-1. From VSCode marketplace, download the package extension `.vsix` to your Theia `Plugins repository`
+1. From VSCode marketplace or GitHub release, download the package extension `.vsix` to your Theia `Plugins repository`
 2. Set your keyBinding
 3. That's all ;-)
 ![screencast](DemoTheia.gif)